laurakuehl/ASEWA-Project/README.md

 To ensure a better understanding of the project and the different experiments and explorations that were conducted, we suggest to have a look at the code in the order of this ReadMe document.

 ## Contents
+- Paper "Artistic Style Exploration with Artificial Neural Networks"
 - VGG19 performing the Style Transfer
 - ResNet50 performing the Style Transfer
 - ResNet classifying the art style of an image
 - Visualization scripts
 - Datasets

-- Paper "Artistic Style Exploration with Artificial Neural Networks" that explains our approach and results
+## Paper
+`Artistic_Style_Exploration_With_ANNs.pdf`: The paper that explains our project, the experiments and studies that were conducted and different approaches to different problems.

 ## VGG19
 ### Own Model and Training